What is basal cell carcinoma?

 Risk factors for BCC include:

-- Age and gender: BCCs are particularly prevalent in elderly males.
+- Age and sex: BCCs are particularly prevalent in elderly males.
 However, they also affect females and younger adults

 - Previous BCC or other form of skin cancer (squamous cell carcinoma, melanoma)

 - Fair skin, blue eyes and blond or red hair — note; BCC can also affect darker skin types